gfirem/formidable_autocomplete/readme.txt

 Add an autocomplete field to search data

 == Description ==
-With this field you can grab tha data from a form also you can create cascada relational fields and filter child to show data.
+With this field you can grab tha data from a form also you can create cascade relational fields and filter child to show data.
 It work like lookups.

 == Changelog ==